citusdata/tools/packaging/README.md

 ## Usage

 Ensure your `GITHUB_TOKEN` environment variable is properly set (see the man page if you're not sure how to do that).
 Make sure Docker is running, then you're off to the races!
-For example, build a `citus` nightly on CentOS 7, Debian Jessie and Ubuntu Xenial like so: `citus_package -p el/7 -p debian/jessie -p ubuntu/xenial citus nightly`
+For example, to build a `citus` community nightly on Debian Jessie and Ubuntu Xenial, first change your directory into "citusdata/packaging" repo directory and then checkout the `all-citus` or `all-enterprise` branch.
+Then execute the following:

+`citus_package -p debian/jessie -p ubuntu/xenial local release`

 [1]: https://www.docker.com